equalitie/Caislean/doc/tls.md

 ## Description

+This role installs to the server the TLS-related files specific to your
+installation:

+- your certification authority's public certificate;
+- your server's public certificate (certified by the CA) and private key;
+- a custom Diffie-Hellmann parameters file;
+- a certificate revocation list.

+All these files have to be created by yourself, manually, on your local system from which you are running the playbook.
+The `tls/` directory at the root of this repository provides a bare TLS management repository, with a pre-set OpenSSL configuration file usable as-is.

+The playbook will upload them to the proper place onto the server, with the correct permissions.

 ## Prerequired roles

+- `common`

 # Manual steps

 ## TLS certificates creation

-Copy the empty TLS certicate management directory provided with the repository into a local directory of your choice, for instance `/home/user/caislean_admin/` and move to that directory:
+Copy the empty TLS certicate management directory provided with the repository into a local directory of your choice (see variable `tls_directory`), for instance `/home/user/caislean_admin/` and move to that directory:

     cp -Rn tls /home/user/caislean_admin
     cd /home/user/caislean_admin/tls/